-Depending on the severity of the offense, the penalties for a West Palm Beach theft charge can vary greatly.
-For example, first offense misdemeanor theft is considered a second-degree misdemeanor with a punishment of up to 60 days in jail and up to a $500 fine.
+Depending on the severity of the offense, theft penalties in West Palm Beach can vary greatly.
+For example, first offense Misdemeanor theft is considered a second-degree Misdemeanor with a punishment of up to 60 days in Jail and up to a $500 fine.
 The penalties often increase from there.

-If a person has a second misdemeanor theft that the person is convicted of, that elevates the crime to a first-degree misdemeanor, which is punishable by up to one year in jail and a $1,000 fine.
-If a person has two prior convictions for petit theft and that person receives a third petit theft, if convicted, that charge can become a felony.
-Such a charge would punishable by up to five years in prison and a $5,000 fine.
+If a person has a second Misdemeanor theft that the person is convicted of, that elevates the crime to a first-degree Misdemeanor, which is punishable by up to one year in Jail and a $1,000 fine.
+If a person has two prior convictions for petit theft and that person receives a third petit theft, if convicted, that charge can become a Felony.
+Such a charge would punishable by up to five years in Prison and a $5,000 fine.
 In general, the more a person is alleged to have taken the more severe their penalties will be.
-For a better understanding of potential consequences and what you may face, consult with a West Palm Beach theft lawyer today.
+For a better understanding of potential consequences and what you may face, consult with a theft Attorney today.